decentraland/documentation/content/creator/sdk7/web-editor.md

 Once you're happy with the scene, press _Publish scene_.

-- Select _My world_ to make your scene available in any of your worlds.
+- Select _My world_ to make your scene available in any of your [worlds]({{< ref "/content/creator/worlds/about.md" >}}).

 - Select _My Land_ if you own land, or have been given deploy permissions by an owner.
-Then select the parcels where you want it deployed in the map.
+Then select the parcels where you want it deployed on the map.
 Parcels where you are allowed to deploy are shown in pink.

 ## Download scene